 In monsoon/rains, you will need to face challenges almost up to Baralacha La pass with slush on the roads beyond which it becomes a bit dry as you enter the rain shadow region of Ladakh.

 IMHO, whatever best window to visit Ladakh you will get so that you avoid monsoons, see/experience snow and all roads are open for you will be like 15th June – 15th July window.

-If you want to see beautiful colors of Ladakh then second half/late of September is THE best time to visit Leh – Ladakh when these colors are oozing and burning out vividly and of course, the road conditions get better in late September type when rains reside the region completely.
+If you want to see beautiful colors of Ladakh, then the second half/late of September is THE best time to visit Leh – Ladakh when these colors are oozing and burning out vividly.
+Of course, the road conditions get better in late September type when rains reside in the region completely.